 The exact mechanism by which FLG-LOF mutations increase allergic airway disease remains to be determined.
 One proposed pathway is that the presence of prior eczema and skin inflammation are necessary to allow for the mechanical entry of aeroallergens, thus promoting the sequential development of aeroallergen sensitization (AAS) and airway disease in subjects with FLG-LOF mutations.
 (17-19) An alternative pathway is that a defective skin barrier allows allergens to induce systemic Th2-driven sensitization, independent of eczema.
 (13, 20)

-To our knowledge, there have been no longitudinal studies evaluating the impact of FLG-LOF mutations on long-term allergic airway disease outcomes (up to 18 years old).
-(21)We investigated the time-dependent associations between FLG mutations and airway disease in the Isle of Wight (IOW) birth cohort using path analysis.
-We sought to evaluate the relative contributions of eczema and AAS towards the pathogeneses of asthma and rhinitis in FLG variants.
-Understanding the connective pathways linking FLG mutations and allergic airway disease is an important first step in preventing the development of asthma and rhinitis in those with impaired skin barrier.
+Ziyab et al studied the interactions between FLG-LOF mutations and allergic sensitization on the outcomes of eczema and allergic airway disease in the Isle of Wight cohort.
+(21) With the same cohort, we further analysed the impact of FLG-LOF mutations on long-term allergic airway disease outcomes up to 18 years old, with eczema and aeroallergen sensitization as intermediate analysis variables.
+Using path analysis, the relative contributions of eczema and AAS towards the pathogenesis of asthma and rhinitis in FLG variants were evaluated.
+(Figure 1)

 Methodology